-So much of what Lynden is today comes from the hard work and high standards of those who settled early in Lynden.
-From Holden and Phoebe Judson in the late 1880’s to the Dutch and Scandinavian settlers who came later, Lynden has been left with a legacy of self-reliance and a dedication to community.
-The beautiful dairy farms, the high quality fields of fruit, the many businesses that dedicate themselves to quality and service, our future is in good hands if we only follow the examples set by the past.
+Much of what Lynden is today comes from the hard work and high standards of those who settled in Lynden.
+From Holden and Phoebe Judson in the late 1880’s to the Dutch and Scandinavian settlers who came later, Lynden has been built on the legacy of self-reliance and a dedication to community.
+The beautiful dairy farms, the high-quality fields of fruit, the many businesses that dedicate themselves to quality and service; our future is in good hands if we only follow the examples set by the past.

 Today, with the continued movement of all ages and cultures into Lynden our future is brighter and more exciting than ever.
 Blessed with beautiful surroundings and community-minded residents, Lynden has much to offer, whether you’re looking for a place to visit or relocate.